x-meowzilla/TracademicHub-old/app/documentation/UserAPI.md

     + **Response:** 403
         + Body:
             + errmsg: 'Permission denied.
 You must have at least TEACHING ASSISTANT access privilege to perform this action.'
+    + **Response:** 403
+        + Body:
+            + errmsg: 'Permission denied.
+Your account is inactive.
+Please contact instructor to re-active your account.'

 + **READ**
     + **Description:** Retrieve a specific user data by user ID.